-Although not recommended, cabinets may be installed on top of this product (see the product's limited warranty for details).
+Although not recommended, cabinets may be installed on top of this product (See the product's limited warranty for details).

-Depending on the species, your flooring will naturally change color "patina" with prolonged exposure to sunlight.
-Use of window coverings, shades, or tinting your windows is recommended to slow this natural process.
+This flooring will naturally change color "patina" with prolonged exposure to sunlight.
+Use of window coverings, shades, or tinting your windows, is recommended to slow this process.